Pseudoscalar transition form factors and the hadronic light-by-light contribution to the anomalous magnetic moment of the muon from holographic QCD: Conclusion and outlook

-The bottom-up holographic results are somewhat higher than the result $5.6(2)\cdot 10^{-10}$ obtained with the new (DRV) interpolator introduced in Ref.~\cite{Danilkin:2019mhd}, which at the relevant values of $Q^2$ has a stronger dependence on the asymmetry parameter $w$ (defined in (\ref{fw})) than the holographic result and also the results from lattice and dispersion relations.
-The central value $5.9 \cdot 10^{-10}$ of the holographic results for $a_\mu^{\pi^0}$ is given by the SW model, which for the single-virtual pion TFF practically coincides with the DRV9 interpolator used in Ref.~\cite{Danilkin:2019mhd} to account for the new experimental data, while agreeing much better with dispersive results \cite{Hoferichter:2018kwz} as well as with the currently best lattice results for the double-virtual pion TFF of Ref.~\cite{Gerardin:2019vio}.
-Hence, this result could already be taken as an improvement of the data-driven estimate of \cite{Danilkin:2019mhd} which included preliminary BESIII data, increasing the central value of the latter by $0.3\cdot 10^{-10}$.
+The bottom-up holographic results are somewhat higher than the result $5.6(2)\cdot 10^{-10}$ obtained with the new (DRV) interpolator introduced in Ref.~\cite{Danilkin:2019mhd}, which at the relevant values of $Q^2$ has a stronger dependence on the asymmetry parameter $w$ (defined in (\ref{fw})) than the holographic result and also the results from lattice and dispersion relations. \st{The central value $5.9 \cdot 10^{-10}$ of the holographic results for $a_\mu^{\pi^0}$ is given by the SW model, which for the single-virtual pion TFF} The SW model has a single-virtual pion TFF which practically coincides with the DRV9 interpolator used in Ref.~\cite{Danilkin:2019mhd} to account for the new experimental data, while agreeing much better with dispersive results \cite{Hoferichter:2018kwz} as well as with the currently best lattice results for the double-virtual pion TFF of Ref.~\cite{Gerardin:2019vio}.
+Hence, \st{this} the SW result $5.9 \cdot 10^{-10}$ could already be taken as an improvement of the data-driven estimate of \cite{Danilkin:2019mhd} which included preliminary BESIII data, increasing the central value by $0.3\cdot 10^{-10}$.

-Because the SW and HW1 results bracket experimental data and double virtual extrapolations for the pion TFF at larger $Q^2$, while at the lowest $Q^2$ the new experimental data summarized by the DRV4 interpolator are closely bracketed by the SW and HW2 results, the three bottom-up holographic QCD models taken together appear to be a very plausible interpolator for estimating the pion pole contribution, leading to $a_\mu^{\pi^0}=5.9(2)\cdot 10^{-10}$ (for fixed $f_\pi=92.4$ MeV, i.e., $F(0,0)=0.274\,\text{GeV}^{-1}$), slightly smaller but overlapping with the most recent dispersive \cite{Hoferichter:2018kwz} and lattice \cite{Gerardin:2019vio} results.
+Because the SW and HW1 results bracket experimental data and double virtual extrapolations for the pion TFF at larger $Q^2$, while at the lowest $Q^2$ the new experimental data summarized by the DRV4 interpolator are closely bracketed by the SW and HW2 results, the three bottom-up holographic QCD models taken together appear to be a very plausible interpolator for estimating the pion pole contribution, leading to $a_\mu^{\pi^0}=6.1(4)\cdot 10^{-10}$ (for fixed $f_\pi=92.4$ MeV, i.e., $F(0,0)=0.274\,\text{GeV}^{-1}$), \st{slightly smaller but overlapping} in remarkably good agreement with the most recent dispersive \cite{Hoferichter:2018kwz} and lattice \cite{Gerardin:2019vio} results.
 It will be interesting to see how the various results for the double-virtual pion TFF compare with future improvements of low-energy experimental or lattice data.

 Given the good agreement of the HW1 results with available data for the pion TFF, it would also be interesting to revisit the analysis of Ref.~\cite{Hong:2009zw}, where finite quark masses were included in this model, but where $a_\mu^{\pi^0,\eta,\eta'}$ was evaluated only approximately.
 This would permit full holographic predictions for the heavier pseudoscalars, for which we have provided only rough extrapolations in Table \ref{amuresults}.